cameron314/concurrentqueue/samples.md

 	}

-## Threads unknown in advance
+## Object pool

 If you don't know what threads will be using the queue in advance, you can't really declare any long-term tokens.
-The obvious solution is to use the implicit methods (that don't take any tokens), which is fine if the number of producer threads is fixed.
-However, if the producer threads are constantly being created (e.g. in a model that does not use a thread pool but rather just starts a new thread for each task), then this can slow things down considerably, since each implicit enqueue operation generally creates a thread-local producer -- so over time the number of implicit producer sub-queues can in theory grow without bound, taking extra memory and making dequeue operations very slow.
-In such a case, it's better to use short-lived explicit producer tokens than no tokens at all -- explicit producers created this way will are reused when the token is allocated.
-Example scenario:
+The obvious solution is to use the implicit methods (that don't take any tokens):

-    // A pool of 'Something' objects that can be accessed
+    // A pool of 'Something' objects that can be safely accessed
-    // from any thread, and does not slow down over time if
+    // from any thread
-    // used with many threads (e.g. if new threads are constantly
-    // created instead of reused).
     class SomethingPool
     {
     public:
 	    Something getSomething()
 	    {
 	    	Something obj;
-	    	if (queue.try_dequeue(tok, obj)) {
+	    	queue.try_dequeue(obj);

+	    	// If the dequeue succeeded, obj will be an object from the
+	    	// thread pool, otherwise it will be the default-constructed
+	    	// object as declared above
 	    	return obj;
 	    }
-	    	return Something();
-	    }

 	    void recycleSomething(Something&& obj)
 	    {
-	    	ProducerToken tok(queue);
-	    	queue.enqueue(tok, std::move(obj));
+	    	queue.enqueue(std::move(obj));
 	    }
     };